 This is a serious bush-bashing style track that follows in the footsteps of Bernard O’Reilly’s search for the survivors of the 1937 Stinson Crash.
 Located in Lamington National Park, it features the remains of the Stinson wreck and is best accompanied by a reading of Green Mountains by Bernard himself.

 You can camp at the old rescue campsite near the plane wreck.
-This is a great hike for experienced explorers with an appreciation for history and a desire to challenge themselves.
+This is a great hike for experienced Explorers with an appreciation for history and a desire to challenge themselves.

 3. Eastern Peaks Circuit

-Time Taken: 2 days
+Duration: 2 days

-Length: 40km
+Distance: 40km

 Highlights: Unique and remote national park